 How 12 Step Slogans Work

-You've probably heard of Alcoholics Anonymous, the daddy of all 12 step programs.
-It started in 1935 by two alcoholics desperate to find lasting sobriety.
-Years later, the program has multiplied into several programs helping millions recover from other addictions and harmful behaviors.
+You've probably heard of Alcoholics Anonymous, the grandfather of all 12 step programs.
+It started in 1935 by two alcoholics desperate to find sobriety.
+Years later, this program multiplied into several programs helping millions recover from other addictions and harmful behaviors.

 How Does 12 Step Recovery Work?